 The data in this study has been filtered to exclude product-based reviews, and instead focuses on reviews related to the shopper’s online experience with the eCommerce platform.
 While the reviews have been collected from a range of sources, each prompt asked the reviewer to assign a rating from 1-5 and then asked ‘Why did you give this score?’

 Objective; determining business priorities

 Using the AI Analyst, Ipiphany, Touchpoint Group was able to extract and understand the unstructured text data that is readily available through public review platforms.
 The objective in this instance is to reinforce the eCommerce platform direction and strategy, identify opportunities to improve sales conversion, reduce operational costs, and improve repeat purchase.

 These outcomes are achieved using a predefined Customer Experience Journey framework specifically designed using Touchpoint Group’s AI Ipiphany, to set clear expectations that meet the needs of customers, leading to measurable improvements in eCommerce platform performance.

 Competitor Analysis: Benchmark against others in the industry using public review data against a standardised system of performance pillars to gauge opportunities and understand market positioning.

-Trend Attribution: Understand how COVID-19 or other external factors impact performance, as well as the impact new launches, campaigns, or potential bugs have on conversion.
+Trend Attribution: Understand how COVID-19 or other external factors impact performance, as well as the impact new launches, campaigns, or potential bugs, have on conversion.

-Customer Experience Analysis: Focus on customer retention, buyer behaviour, and churn prevention throughout each stage of the customer journey; diagnose and understand which issues need to be addressed first for greatest ROI impact.
+Customer Experience Analysis: Focus on customer retention, buyer behaviour, and churn prevention throughout each stage of the customer journey; diagnose and understand which issues need to be addressed first for the greatest ROI impact.